Tim Gudgin: Career

 He announced before he read the results on the 6 August 2011 edition of Final Score that the 2011–12 British football season would be his last before retirement, with his last reading on 19 November 2011.
-He later cited several reasons for his retirement including his age, the distance he would have to travel following BBC Sport's relocation to Salford and his granddaughter's wedding in Australia which he wanted to attend.
+He later cited several reasons for his retirement – including his age, the distance he would have to travel following BBC Sport's relocation to Salford and his granddaughter's wedding in Australia which he wanted to attend.
 His successor on Final Score was Mike West, who was the presenter of sports bulletins on BBC Radio Lancashire.
-During his retirement, Gudgin sometimes stood in for presenters at a local radio station in Havant on a part-time basis without pay and was the voice of a newspaper for blind people.
+During his retirement, Gudgin sometimes stood in for presenters at a local radio station in Havant on a part-time basis without pay, and was the voice of a newspaper for blind people.

 Match of the Day presenter Gary Lineker described Gudgin as "one of the most familiar voices in sport" and "a quintessential part of Saturday afternoons in this country".
-He avoided gargling and warming up his vocal chords and later read the results on the same screen the viewers were watching after a spell reading a hard copy of the results.
+He avoided gargling and warming up his vocal cords, and later read the results from the same screen the viewers were watching, after first reading a hard copy of the results.
 Gudgin's voice rose and fell in modulation to inform the viewer whether a team had won or lost based on before he read out the away team's score.